simonmcmanus/links/posts/engineering-principles.md

 Over the last year, I've found myself referring to my engineering principles quite regularly.
 I thought it would be worth writing them down here.
 This is going to be an evolving list of my engineering principles.

 *****
-## Define your problem first
+## Define the Problem first

 To identify a good solution, you must first be clear about the problem it is meant to solve.
 Working on a solution without a problem can introduce complexity with little or no value.
-For best results, they should be business/user problems rather than technology problems.
+For best results, start with the business/user problems.

 *****